StacAttacc/flutter-and-dart-abridged/README.md

 I am aware that dart and flutter is confusing especially when you've just started learning it, BUT FEAR NOT FOR I AM HERE TO HELP!

-For context, I've failed this class about 2 times and do not intend to retake it again.
+For context, I've failed this class about 2 times and do not intend to retake it again!
+I also want to avoid you the same fate.

 In order to achieve that goal, I've decided to: